 What are the terms of using the dyno?

-- All dyno time is chargeable at £88+vat/hour
+- All dyno time is chargeable at £90+vat/hour

-- To reduce time wasted on the dyno it is the owners responsibility to check the following:
+- To reduce time on dyno please make sure of the following:

 - All Fluid levels are checked.
-Any coolant / oil / fluid spillage into the dyno will have a 1 hour surcharge added in order for us to dismantle and clean the dyno.
+Any coolant/oil/fluid spillage into the dyno will have a 2 hour labour charge added in order for us to dismantle and clean the dyno.
 Additionally you will be charge for extra time spent on the car to remove fix, and start mapping again.

 - No Tyres are to have puncture repairs